YuvalDahari/Assembly-Basic-String/README.md

 Creates a runtime executable for the program.
 ### c.main.c
 Implementation of the main function in C, which calls run_main.
-### c.test-main_run.c
-Implementation of the run_main function in C for testing purposes.
-### test-makefile
-A makefile that compiles the program with test cases.

 ## Implementation Details:
 - **Memory Layout**: Each Pstring is stored in the stack frame of main_run.
 The length precedes the character array, ensuring easy access and manipulation.